lucianghinda/allaboutcoding/cldyq8k6z000009lb1nb81eqg.md

 > There are actually six rules, and the sixth rule is that you can break any of the first five, as long as you can get your pair to agree.
 Why is it that we’re such cargo culters about it?
 It’s like, that’s the rule that people forget.

 ---
+### Updates
+1. I removed `hash = input.pluck(:KEYS).to_h` from the initial method and directly called transform_* methods on `input`.
+Reason: it does not add any information that is useful for the purpose of the article

+---

-If you like this type of content, then maybe you want to consider subscribing to my curated newsletter [**Short Ruby News**](https://newsletter.shortruby.com/) where I cover weekly Ruby news from all around the internet.
+If you like this type of content, you may want to consider subscribing to my curated newsletter [Short Ruby News](https://newsletter.shortruby.com) where I cover weekly Ruby news from around the internet.

 %%[shortruby]